AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-sync-settings.md

    ![](assets/seven-2.png)

-1. Choose the desired option ("[!UICONTROL Do not sync to Salesforce tasks" is selected by default]).
+1. Choose the desired option ("[!UICONTROL Do not sync to Salesforce tasks]" is selected by default).

    ![](assets/eight.png)